- Best Portable Generator Overall

 - Use the proper extension cords when plugging in your items.
-Individual appliance should have heavy duty, outdoor rated cords that are appropriate for the appliance’s load.
+An individual appliance should have heavy-duty, outdoor-rated cords that are appropriate for the appliance’s load.
 Overloaded cords can cause fires or damage your portable generator.

 - Never use extension cords that are worn or that have exposed wires.

 - Avoid operating the portable generator in wet conditions such as when it is raining or snowing.

 - Make sure that your portable generator is properly grounded at all times.
 If it isn’t it can cause electrocution.
 Make sure that you are adhering to all federal, state and local regulations that are related to grounding to ensure all safety standards have been met.